springernature/backend-proxy/README.md

 ## Requirements

-Supported node versions 8 - 22
+Supported & tested on node versions 14 - 22.
+Should run fine on 8.3.0+

 ## Installation